Hyperinflation, Its Causes and Effects with Examples

 The most recent example of hyperinflation is in Venezuela.
 Prices rose 41 percent in 2013, 63 percent in 2014, 121 percent in 2015, and 481 percent in 2016.
 In 2017, the government increased the money supply by 14 times.
 It is promoting a new cryptocurrency, the petrol, because the bolivar lost 98 percent.
 It can't afford the cost of printing new paper currency.
 The International Monetary Fund expects prices to rise 13,000 percent in 2018.

-In response, people are using eggs as currency.
-A carton of eggs is worth 250,000 bolivars.
-It only cost 6,740 bolivars in January 2017.
-Unemployment has risen to 21 percent, similar to the U.S. rate during the Great Depression.
-(Source: "Venezuela Throws in the Towel on Hyperinflation," ZeroHedge, October 27, 2016.)
+In response, people began using eggs as currency.
+A carton of eggs was worth 250,000 bolivars compared to 6,740 bolivars in January 2017.
+Unemployment rose to 21 percent, similar to the U.S. rate during the Great Depression.

 How did Venezuela create such a mess?
 President Hugo Chavez had instituted price controls for food and medicine.
 But mandated prices were so low it forced domestic companies out of business.
 In response, the government paid for imports.
 In 2014, oil prices plummeted. it eroded revenues to the government-owned oil companies.
 When the government ran out of cash, it started printing more.
 Rather than change its dangerous price and wage controls, President Maduro is continuing unsustainable policies.

-Zimbabwe had hyperinflation between 2004-2009.
+Zimbabwe had hyperinflation between 2004 and 2009.
 The government printed money to pay for the war in the Congo.
 Also, droughts and farm confiscation restricted the supply of food and other locally produced goods.
 As a result, hyperinflation was worse than in Germany.
 The inflation rate was 98 percent a day, and prices doubled every 24 hours.
-It finally ended was when people started accepting other currencies instead of the Zimbabwe dollar.
+It finally ended when people started accepting other currencies instead of the Zimbabwe dollar.